Baileys Brownies (gluten-free option)

 These Baileys brownies are rich, fudgy and full of Baileys flavor with 3/4 cup in the batter and the ganache!
-They can be made with all-purpose or whole wheat flour and also have well-tested gluten-free options.
+They can be made with all-purpose or whole wheat flour and also have gluten-free options.
+This post has been updated with a dairy-free option and new photos, but was originally published in 2016.

-I only used 2 tablespoons of Baileys in my older recipe for Irish cream cheesecake brownies, but I wanted something stronger.
-I don’t like subtle!
+I only used 2 tablespoons of Baileys in my older recipe for Irish cream cheesecake brownies, but I wanted something stronger because I don’t like subtle.

-I usually use the same brownie base whenever I make brownies, but the problem with adding a bunch of Baileys to my gluten-free brownies recipe is that it’d totally throw off the wet to dry proportions in the recipe.
+I usually use the same brownie base whenever I make brownies, but the problem with adding a bunch of Baileys to my gluten-free brownies is that it’d totally throw off the wet to dry ratio.

-So instead of a cocoa powder-only based brownie recipe, like my favorite brownie recipe, I came up with a cocoa powder and chocolate-based recipe, thinking that the melted chocolate would require the addition of some more liquid.
+So instead of a cocoa powder only based brownie recipe, I came up with a cocoa powder and chocolate-based recipe, thinking that the melted chocolate would require the addition of some more liquid.
 The result?

 There’s 1/2 cup of Baileys in the batter!
-They definitely have a nice, strong Irish cream taste to them.
+They definitely have a nice, strong Irish cream flavor to them.
 Not at all subtle!

 Note that if you use buckwheat flour, the Irish cream taste isn’t as strong as when using the other flour options.